 St. Francis Xavier Church, Cincinnati, OH

-The restoration of St. Francis Xavier Church includes extensive repointing and stone patching, copper-work, and box gutters.
+The restoration of St. Francis Xavier Church included extensive repointing and stone patching, copper-work, and box gutters.

 Location:

-The Durable Restoration Company is restoring the historic church back to its original state.
-A full rake out and repoint of the east elevation and the bell tower will be performed with historically correct lime mortar.
-St. Francis Xavier Church had been repointed previously using a Portland cement mortar which is inappropriate for historic structures.
+The Durable Restoration Company restored the historic church back to its original state.
+A full rake out and repoint of the east elevation and the bell tower was performed with historically correct lime mortar.
+St. Francis Xavier Church had been repointed previously using a Portland cement mortar, which is inappropriate for historic structures.
 It can trap moisture in the stone, advancing its deterioration.
 The historic lime mortar is a more breathable mortar for the stone and allows moisture to evaporate more easily.

-Besides moisture, the stone deterioration has numerous causes: failing mortar joints, poor previous repairs, vegetation, and pollution.
-The pollution on the exterior of the church has come from a variety of different sources.
-Because St. Francis Xavier Church sits so close to the Ohio river, the coal being transported on the river over the years has caused build up on the stone.
-The bell tower also has vegetation growth which is not good for the health of the building.
-Stuck seeds grow inside the mortar joint, cracking it open.
-Further, as the vegetation grows the roots grow deeper into the building allowing water to infiltrate.
-To rectify these problems and restore the stone’s natural beauty, we will perform a 108 stone patch beginning with the bell tower, working our way downward.
+Besides moisture, the stone deterioration had numerous causes: failing mortar joints, poor previous repairs, vegetation, and pollution.
+The pollution on the exterior of the church came from a variety of different sources.
+Because St. Francis Xavier Church sits so close to the Ohio river, the coal being transported on the river over the years caused build up on the stone.
+The bell tower also had vegetation growth which is not good for the health of the building.
+Stuck seeds grew inside the mortar joint, cracking it open.
+As the vegetation grew the roots grew deeper into the building, water was allowed to infiltrate.
+To rectify these problems and restore the stone’s natural beauty, we performed a 108 stone patch beginning with the bell tower, working our way downward.

-Due to age and material build up on the copper, four copper pans will be installed on the bell tower balcony.
-Lead t-caps be installed as well to protect the skyward facing mortar joints from failing and allowing water to get under or behind the stone.
+Due to age and material build up on the copper, four copper pans were installed on the bell tower balcony.
+Lead t-caps were installed as well to protect the skyward facing mortar joints from failing and allowing water to get under or behind the stone.

-Please note, that some of the pictures featured below were taken before scaffold construction had completed.
+Please note that some of the pictures featured below were taken before scaffold construction was completed.

 Before & During